 Code 39 barcodes are also used to identify products in different industries, but mainly in the automotive industry and by the US Department of Defense.
 The name indicates that this type of barcode can only encode 39 characters.
 Due to low data density, they can’t be used on small goods.
 The main benefit of this barcode type is versatility – it can be read by any barcode scanner.

 Code 128 barcodes are practically identical to code 39 barcodes, only they encode 128 characters.
-This barcode type is mostly used in supply chain operations due to high data density.
+This barcode type is mostly used in supply chain operations due to its high data density.

 Codabar barcodes are the easiest to generate.
 They can be produced by any printer and are widely used in healthcare and logistics.
 This type of barcode encodes 16 special characters and four start or stop characters.